Welcome

 With the humanitarian assistance that is being provided by Germany, the organisations can get basic foodstuffs, medical care and hygiene products to Gaza.
 Distributed aid includes millet, rice, chickpeas and oil, as well as medical products such as wound dressing material and syringes.

 As part of humanitarian shuttle diplomacy in the region, the Special Envoy serves as a point of contact for UN organisations (OCHA, UNRWA, WFP, UNICEF) and the ICRC as well as international and regional partners.
-She is also in close contact with those responsible for humanitarian assistance in the region and our partners’ capitals.
+She is also in close contact with those responsible for humanitarian assistance in the region and in our partners’ capitals.
 Her work builds on Germany’s long-standing humanitarian commitment, as well as efforts for peace and stability in the region.

 Keywords